 Here at NNINS, we also know how important it is for their safety.

-Empower your teen with the confidence of knowing how to handle things from start to finish with our recommended checklist and get a little peace of mind yourself!
+Empower your teen with the confidence of knowing how to handle things from start to finish with our recommended checklist and get peace of mind yourself!

 Stay in the car, keep your seat belt on, stay calm, and turn on your hazard lights.
 Look to see if other drivers are approaching the area.
 Never leave the scene of the crash before the police or the other driver.